-Dick Irvin coached his first game for the Canadiens, on Nov.
+Dick Irvin coached his first game for the Canadiens on Nov.
 3, 1940, relacing Pit Lepine.
 His debut behind the bench ended with a 1-1 tie versus the Bruins.
-He went on to coach 896 games over 15 seasons in Montreal, winning 431 games and three Stanley Cups.
+He coached 896 games over 15 seasons in Montreal, winning 431 games and three Stanley Cups.

 On Nov.
 3, 1990, Bob Johnson led the Penguins to a 3-1 win over the Rangers to become the 32nd head coach in league history to win 200 games.

 Hall of Famer Al Arbour came out of retirement on Nov.
 3, 2007, to coach one game for the New York Islanders.
 He was the man behind the bench for all four of the team’s Stanley Cup wins between 1980 and 1983.
 This gave Arbour exactly 1,500 games as Islanders’ head coach, and he picked up his 782nd overall win as they beat the Penguins 3-2.
 After the game, a banner commemorating his 1,500 games was raised to the rafters of the Nassau Coliseum.